Larry Pusateri

-Larry Pusateri, (aka Luis R. Archuleta and Ramon C. Montoya), is a convicted felon and former Colorado resident who was wanted by the FBI since 1977 following his escape from a Colorado prison.
+Larry Pusateri (born January 6, 1943; a.k.a.
+Luis R. Archuleta and Ramon C. Montoya) is a convicted felon and former Colorado resident who was wanted by the FBI since 1977 following his escape from a Colorado prison.
 On August 5, 2020 he was arrested in Española, New Mexico after successfully evading law enforcement and living there for almost 47 years under the alias "Ramon C. Montoya".

 Background

 Pusateri was born in Brooklyn, New York.
 He worked as a barber before embarking on a life of crime, which included burglary, robbery, and drug trafficking in both Mexico and the United States.